Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 22. LingQ

-Reading and speaking are necessary and practical if you wish to improve your Korean skills.
+Reading and speaking are necessary and practical to improve your Korean skills.
 LingQ excels at both!

 It teaches Korean and dozens of other languages using SRS.
 With easy-to-understand content, it helps you speak and listen to Korean.
 It uses authentic Korean speakers in the audio.